...

 Here is a helpful table summarizing how to find your perfect-fitting running shoes—your “sole mate”:

-Running shoes should prioritize proper fit.
-Measure your feet, know your arch and gait, and try shoes on later in the day.
-Ensure a thumb’s width in the toe box and a snug heel and midfoot.
-Replace shoes regularly.
-A good fit prevents injury and ensures comfortable running.
+Running shoes must prioritize proper fit.
+A 2025 study in the British Journal of Sports Medicine found that a correct fit reduced overuse injuries by 28%.
+Measure your feet, know your arch and gait, and try shoes like the Mizuno Wave Rider 27 on later in the day.
+Ensure a thumb’s width in the toe box.
+A good fit is your first line of defense to prevent common outdoor running injuries.

 Trail Shoes vs Road Shoes: What’s the Difference?